-Fiscal Year 2008 Executive Bonus Decisions
+Fiscal Year 2009 Executive Bonus Decisions

-At the end of fiscal year 2008, the Company surpassed the performance measure of 9% operating income margin.
-Therefore, each Named Executive Officer became eligible for a bonus, with such bonus amount determined by the Compensation Committee applying their level of achievement against his or her individual financial and strategic performance objectives.
+At the end of fiscal year 2009, the company surpassed the performance measure of 9% operating income margin.
+Therefore, the amount of each officer's bonus was determined according to their level of achievement against his or her individual financial and strategic performance objectives, as determined by our board of directors during the first quarter of fiscal year 2009.

-The bonuses awarded to the Named Executive Officers for fiscal year 2008 were determined as follows:
+The bonuses awarded to the Named Executive Officers for fiscal year 2009 were determined as follows: